soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

     **Projects:** [Knowledge Graph querying](https://github.com/soilwise-he)

 The SPARQL endpoint, deployed on top of the SWR triple store, allows end users to query the SWR knoledge graph using the SPARQL query language.
+It is the primary access point to the [knowledge graph](../technical_components/storage.md#knowledge-graph-triple-store), both for humans, as well as for machines.
+Many applications and end users will instead interact with specialised assets that use the SPARQL end-point, such as the Chatbot or the API.
+However, the SPARQL end-point is the main source for the development of further knowledge applications and provides bespoke search to humans.

+Consider that this component relates to the [knowledge extraction](./knowledge-extraction.md) component, which describes alternative mechanisms to access selected parts of the knowledge graph.

+Since we're importing resources from various data and knowledge repositories, we expect many duplicities, blank nodes and conflicting statements.
+Implementation of rules should be permissive, not preventing inclusion, only flag potential inconsistencies.

 ## Foreseen functionality